servo/book/src/design-documentation/accessibility/background.md

 ### Actions

 Finally, AccessKit provides an [`ActionRequest`](https://docs.rs/accesskit/0.24.0/accesskit/struct.ActionRequest.html) type for relaying user actions from assistive technology back to the application in a platform-independent way.
-Adapters provide hooks for the application to be notified of action requests to be able to handle user actions.
+Adapters provide hooks for the application to be notified of action requests, so that they can handle user actions.